Deepuu07/GorestAPI-Testing/README.md

 # GorestAPI-Testing
-Project Description: GorestAPI is a 24/7 online fake REST API service designed for quick testing and prototyping of web and Android applications.
+Description: GorestAPI is a 24/7 online fake REST API service designed for quick testing and prototyping of web and Android applications.
 With the help of GorestAPI, I utilized REST API's HTTP methods to perform the following actions:

 •	Create User - I created a new user on GorestAPI by providing the necessary user details.
 This was accomplished using the HTTP method called POST.